buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The smartest thing you can do is keep one layer with only horizontal traces, and another with only vertical traces.
 This will help minimize how many vias you need to place and also much space your traces occupy, because bends will take up real estate for both horizontal and vertical traces.

-KiCad, by default, uses traces that are 2mm in size, and these are good enough for most things, but it is generally recommended to make traces that carry digital data + traces that carry power thicker.
+KiCad, by default, uses traces that are 2mm wide, and these are good enough for most things, but it is generally recommended to make traces that carry digital data + traces that carry power thicker.
 For power traces, the recommendation is because smaller traces will heat up more due to the constant current being pushed through them, while data traces are recommended to be thicker to improve signal integrity.
 There are math formulas and calculators built into KiCad to help figure out the ideal trace widths, but I am not enough of an electrical engineer to be able to use them, I just went with the recommendations from other people.
 I chose 6mm for the USB data traces, 4mm for LED data + power traces, and everything else used the default width.

 The track you are probably going to be placing the most will be the ground, which will quickly occupy a lot of your track real-estate.
 Because of this, a common thing to do is to make a ground plane.
 The idea is that the entire copper layer becomes ground, and your traces and vias will be carved out of the ground.
 This picture demonstrates it better than I can explain: